syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Backstage.md

 ### Menu Button Customization

-Appearance of the Menu button can be customized using the below properties.
-Menu button customization will be applicable only for Office2019, Office2016 and Office2013 themes.
+The appearance of the menu button can be customized in Office2019Theme and HighContrastTheme the below-listed properties,

 *  FileMenuBackColor
 *  FileMenuForeColor
 *  FileMenuHoverBackColor
 *  FileMenuHoverForeColor

-**Office2019**

 {% tabs %}